Hericium americanum - Lion's Mane

 This is an edible species and highly prized, but their rarity is good reason for not collecting any of the Hericiaceae.

 The picture shown on the left is Hericium americanum, and the photograph was taken in the USA by Nigel P Kent.
-We are most grateful to Nigel for giving us permission to display this splendid image.
-(We are still impatiently awaiting our first UK sighting of Lion's Mane fungus, and the New Forest is one location where it is known to have occurred in recent years.)
+We are grateful to Nigel for giving us permission to display this splendid image.
+(We are still impatiently awaiting our first UK sighting of Hericium erinaceus, and the New Forest is one location where it is known to have occurred in recent years.)

-Classification note: Although DNA analysis has confirmed that many tooth fungi (such as the Hedgehog Fungus Hydnum repandum) are properly classified in the order Canthellales, the Lion's Mane is now included in the order Russulales.
+Classification note: Although DNA analysis has confirmed that many tooth fungi (such as the Hedgehog Fungus Hydnum repandum) are properly - Classified in the order Cantharellales, the Lion's Mane is now included in the order Russulales.

 This remarkable fungus and other member of the Hericiaceae are distinguished by their icicle-like spines, creating the appearance of a frozen waterfall (or a white lion's mane!).